Diary of a Madman (Nikolai Gogol): December 8th

-The year 2000: April 43rd.
+The year 2000: April 43rd

-Poprishchin triumphantly announces that the King of Spain has been found and that it is in fact himself.
-He cannot understand how he can have imagined that he was a titular councillor, but he thinks it might have been due to thinking the human brain is in the head when in fact it is carried by the wind from the Caspian Sea.
-He reports that Mawra (his maidservant) was shocked and frightened when he informed her that he was the King of Spain, but he had hastened to assure her that he was nothing like Phillip II.
-He didn't go to the office and scornfully rules out ever going there again.
+Poprishchin announces that the King of Spain has been found and that it is himself.
+He cannot understand how he could have imagined he was a councillor, but thinks it might have been due to his thinking the human brain is in the head when in fact it is carried by the wind from the Caspian Sea.
+His maidservant, Mawra, is shocked when he mentions that he is the King of Spain.
+He does not go to the office.